How To Think About & Approach Positioning Your Small Business Brand Online

 Each member of your body is positioned to play out a specific function in achieving a larger/greater goal.
 From the largest limb to the baby toe, no two members are the same; they all have a different purpose to play into their strengths.

 Businesses are no different.
 Whether big or small, product or service-based, they are all a part of an industry “body”.
 As a member, our positions are different because our strengths are different.
 So, why doesn’t anyone understand their purpose?

-Hi!
-My name is Ciji Shippley.
-I’m the founder of The BrandTUB.
-I create One-Page Websites in one day for small service businesses.
 Each client I’ve had tried to appeal to their ideal clients (of all people) by pointing out the flaws of their competitors.
-It’s like being on a bad date where the person just keeps going on and on about someone else, essentially missing the opportunity that’s in front of them!
+Honestly, it’s like being on a bad date where the person just keeps going on and on about someone else, essentially missing the opportunity that’s in front of them!
 I avoid those insecurities when visually positioning their service online by re-focusing the conversation on their strengths and who those strengths are best aligned with.
 This helps them recoup control of the narrative that matters.